AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/edit-a-template.md

 ---
 # Managing document templates

-In this video tutorial, learn how to make changes to an existing template or delete a template in your library.
+In this video tutorial, learn how to edit or delete a template in your library.

 >[!VIDEO](https://video.tv.adobe.com/v/17346?hidetitle=true)